scality/metalk8s/docs/installation/expansion.rst

 After the desired state has been declared, it can be applied to the machine.
 The MetalK8s GUI uses :term:`SaltAPI` to orchestrate the deployment.

 #.
-From the Node list page, any yet-to-be-deployed Node will have a "Deploy"
+From the Node list page, any yet-to-be-deployed Node click **Deploy**.
-   button.
-Click it to begin the deployment:

    .. image:: img/ui/click-node-deploy.png

-#.
-Once clicked, the button will change to "Deploying".
-Click it again to open
-   the deployment status page:
+   Once clicked, the button will change to **Deploying**.
+Click it again to open the deployment status page:

    .. image:: img/ui/deployment-progress.png